Nunflo/Nunflo/README.md

 🏫 I am a Junior at Faculty of Computers.

+🏫 I am a Bootcamp at Kodigo.

 🧑‍💻 I love using Software as a solution for every Problem.

-💻 I am a competitive programmer at fullstack.
+💻 I am a competitive programmer at frontend.

 🧑‍🎓 I’m currently learning  Software Engineering.

 🤓 Always learning new things.

 💥 I’m currently open for a new job opportunity.

 <br>